-The Authority notes Halcrow's finding that there was insufficient information to review the past renewals expenditure items for this scheme.
-As noted in Volume 1, the Authority has applied a 10% saving to non-sampled and sampled items for which there was insufficient information.
+In the Draft Report, the Authority noted Halcrow's finding that there was insufficient information to review the past renewals expenditure items for this scheme.
+As noted in Volume 1, the Authority applied a 10% saving to non-sampled and sampled items for which there was insufficient information.

-In total, the Authority recommends that past renewals expenditure be adjusted as in Table 4.2.
+In total, the Authority's Draft Report recommended that past renewals expenditure be adjusted as in Table 4.2.